McGill Pain Index / Pain Scale for CRPS

 (Melzack, R. 1975)

-There are a large number of different pictorial versions of the McGill pain index, the Burning Nights CRPS Support version is below:
+There are a large number of different pictorial versions of the McGill pain index for CRPS, the Burning Nights CRPS Support version is below:

-CRPS / RSD Type II is classed as the most painful chronic pain condition that is known.
+CRPS (formerly known as RSD) is classed as the most painful chronic pain condition that is known.

 CITED RESEARCH / ARTICLES / BOOKS